jallanxjallan/onemanairforce/adaptation/stories/cobley_threatens_freeberg.md

 ---
+category: past
+date: 08 March 1948
+status: rough
 title: Cobley Threatens Freeberg
-date: 08 March 1948
-status: new

 ---

-On the evening of 8 March 1948 in the ballroom of the former Dutch governor's palace in Bukittinggi, Richard Cobley drunkenly accuses Bob of taking the best blockade-running contracts through his close relationship with the Indonesian government.
+In the ballroom of the former Dutch governor's palace in Bukittinggi, Richard Cobley drunkenly accuses Bob of taking the best blockade-running contracts through his close relationship with the Indonesian government.
 Later, while Bob stumbles